Canon SL1 vs Panasonic LX10

 It is notable that the SL1 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon SL1 or the Panasonic LX10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.